nickwanninger/alaska/README.md

 local/bin/alaska -O3 test/sanity.c -o build/sanity && build/sanity
 ```
 You can also run `make sanity`, which will do it for you.

+## Developing

+This project uses `main` as a pseudo "stable" branch (for some definition of that word).
+The `dev` branch is where most of the development is based.
+`main` is protected and cannot be pushed to without a PR.